+Grades 11-12 2.5 Credits

+Grades 11-12

+2.5 Credits

+- Supplying tech related tutoring for students and staff •

+- •

-- Providing the school community with online tutorials. - Troubleshooting at the Bar in the LIB - Supplying tech related tutoring for students and staff - Conducting the technology orientation for incoming students. - Creating, testing, and sharing resources with the school community. - Be on hand to help with tech emergencies and demonstrate basic troubleshooting.
+- Conducting the technology orientation for incoming students.
+Creating, testing, and sharing resources with the school community. •

+- Be on hand to help with tech emergencies and demonstrate basic troubleshooting. •

 SOCIAL STUDIES DEPARTMENT PATHWAYS